Top 5 Places to Visit in the Algarve

 Lagos is a beautiful town steeped in history and culture, with many beautiful churches and monuments to explore.
 It is also a very vibrant town with a great selection of restaurants and buzzing nightlife.
 The town is also home to some of the best beaches in the Algarve.

 Nearby is Cape St. Vincent, the most south-westerly point of Europe’s mainland and where you can enjoy breath-taking views of the Atlantic Ocean from this jagged cliff top setting.
 Henry the Navigator, Portugal’s most famous explorer set off from here on his voyages of discovery.

-On any trip to the Algarve, it’s likely that you will at least pass through Faro, as it is the region’s capital and home to the international airport.
+On any trip to the Algarve, best places to visit include Faro.
+It’s likely that you will at least pass through here, as it is the region’s capital and home to the international airport.
 Faro is a city full of history, great shops, restaurants and cafes aplenty, theatres, galleries and, of course, great beaches.

 There are other Moorish elements to be found in the town from when they ruled this part of Portugal, such as São Clemente.
 The oldest church in Loulè, it was built on the site of a former mosque around the 13th century and the church tower was originally the minaret.

 As well as the opportunity for some sightseeing in the Algarve and also across the Spanish border in Seville, we will make sure you enjoy some traditional and seasonal Portuguese celebrations.
 If you want to learn more about other top destinations in Portugal, checkout our other blog posts on 8 reasons to visit Porto, Why you need to visit Lisbon and 5 things to do in Madeira.